-“During menopause, it’s important to look after yourself.
+“It’s especially important to look after yourself

 Umbrella